Tamta Mkhargrdzeli: Marriage to Jalal al-Din Mangburni

 In the mid-1200s, another turning point occurred in Tamta's life.
 In 1225, Jalal al-Din defeated the Georgian army at the Battle of Garni.
 Kirakos blamed this disaster on Ivan's conversion to the Georgian faith and treason against the Armenian.
 Vardan Areveltsi also considered religious conflicts as the cause of Ivane's defeat.
 Between 1225 and 1229, Jalal ad-Din burned Tbilisi twice and captured Dvin.
 In late 1226, Jalal ad-Din besieged Khlat for the first time.
 Three times Khwarazmshah tried to capture it, but was not successful until 1230.
 The sultan had several reasons for attacking Khlat.
 In addition to the key value of the city's location, Jalal al-Din had personal scores with Hajib Husam al-Din Ali: one of the sultan's wives, a Seljuk princess, secretly escaped and gave Husam al-Din the fortresses and treasury under her control.
 Jalal al-Din's anger was so great that when negotiating with al-Ashraf, he agreed to a reconciliation on condition of extraditing Husam al-Din.
 But Husam al-Din died: either he was executed by al-Ashraf or he died himself.
 Failing to get his enemy, Jalal al-Din began to storm the city.
 On 14 April 1230, Khlat was captured as a result of the treachery of some of the townspeople.
 Jalal al-Din did not find the princess in the city, but Tamta was there.
 According to D'Osson, "Gurjeet (a Georgian woman), wife of Prince Ashraf, was in Helat and became a prisoner of the Sultan, who exercised his rights the same night."
-D'Osson said that "Gurjeet (a Georgian woman), the wife of Prince Ashraf, was in Helat and became a prisoner of the Sultan, who exercised his rights that night."
 Historians have noted that the violence perpetrated on Tamta was the result of Jalal al-Din's desire for revenge against the princess and al-Ashraf.
 In addition to Tamta, two of al-Ashraf's younger brothers, Ya'qub and Abbas, were captured by Jalal al-Din.
 Apparently realising the value of Tamta's background, Jalal al-Din did not just spend the night with Tamta but married her.
 Before leaving Khlat, he repaired the breaches in the walls of the city that had been pierced by catapults during the siege.
 Nevertheless, when al-Ashraf returned to the city, according to Abu-l-Fida, Khlat was "in ruins and completely abandoned."
 The marriage of Tamta and Jalal al-Din lasted only four months.

 The humiliation of al-Ashraf's violence against his wife, albeit abandoned in a border town, prompted al-Ashraf, according to Nuwayri, to form an alliance with Kayqubad I against Jalal al-Din, who was defeated by them in August 1230 at Yassıçemen and fled.